Evineit/Savings-django-webapp/readme.md

     Only the amount is needed

 * Subscriptions: Allow users to add subscriptions as recurring expenses.
-    Users also can add recurring incomes for a better forecast in their budget Users should be able to stop a subscription without deleting the previous payments View active subscriptions, including the next payment date, a description or title, the type of schedule
+    Users should be able to stop a subscription without deleting the previous payments View active subscriptions, including the next payment date, a description or title, the type of schedule User should be able to edit the current subscription amount, influencing next payments Users also can add recurring incomes for a better forecast in their budget

 * Movements History
     Should it be handle in json format or in the database

-* Categories: Allow users categorize the payments in common categories.
+** Categories: Allow users categorize the payments in common categories.
     There should be a quick add button for incomes and expenses in every category.